Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Exclusions to a Defects Liability Period refer to instances where the construction contractor will not be responsible for repairing or rectifying certain defects.
 Typically, exclusions relate to defects caused by the principal, its agents or third parties, or defects caused by events outside of the construction contractor's control, such as natural disasters or acts of terrorism.

-Other common exclusions may include defects that arise from design changes made by the principal after practical completion, defects caused by the principal’s failure to properly maintain the works, and defects caused by the principal’s failure to provide accurate or complete information to the construction contractor.
+Other common exclusions may include defects that arise from design changes made by the principal after practical completion, defects caused by the principal's failure to properly maintain the works, and defects caused by the principal's failure to provide accurate or complete information to the construction contractor.
+Standard defects liability clauses typically exclude normal wear and tear, deterioration from ordinary use, and damage from failure to follow manufacturer maintenance requirements.

 It is important for developers to carefully review the exclusions to a defects liability period in their construction contracts to ensure that they understand the scope of the construction contractor's obligations and any limitations on those obligations.
 If in doubt, it is recommended that developers seek legal advice to help them navigate the complexities of construction contracts and the defects liability period.

-How to Manage Defects Liability Period
+How to Manage the Defects Liability Period

 Streamline Your Defects Liability Period Management with Home Building App